 I started my sourdough baking adventures in March.
 After just one loaf, I knew this process was going to become a hobby and passion of mine.
-I’ve never been so fascinated in my own kitchen, nurturing and fermenting a live starter (click here for my top 5 sourdough starter tips) on my counter and transforming it into the most delicious bread I’ve ever eaten, with the addition of just flour and water.
+I’ve never been so fascinated in my own kitchen, nurturing and fermenting a live starter (you can read my Top 5 Sourdough Starter Tips) on my counter and transforming it into the most delicious bread I’ve ever eaten, with the addition of just flour and water.

 A golden, crunchy, caramelized crust.